holepunchto/bare/README.md

   void *jvm;

   if (bare_context_get("bare.android.jvm.v1", &jvm) == 0) {
-    // Use the handle, or stash it for a thread of our own.
+    // Use the handle, or stash it on our per-environment state.
   }

   return exports;